syncfusion-content/jsp-docs/jsp/PivotChart/Axes.md

 ![](Chart-Axes_images/Chart-Axes_img9.png)

-## Smart Axis Labels
+## Smart axis labels

-When the axis labels overlap with each other based on the Chart dimensions and label size, you can use `labelIntersection` property of the axis to avoid overlapping.
+When the axis labels overlap with each other based on chart dimensions and label size, use the `labelIntersection` property of the axis to avoid overlapping.

-N> By default, the `labelIntersection` property is none in PivotChart.
+N> By default, the `labelIntersection` property is none in the pivot chart.

 * Rotate45
 * Rotate90